NoGriphy/Quadruple-Robot-Dog-OPEN-SOURCED/README.md

 This project relies on 12 servos/motors, **DS3235 (a torque of 35kg/cm)**, you can purchase it from Amazon, AliExpress, or any websites that are completely safe.
 The reason why we need DS3235 is that we want a strong torque that would lift at least 1 kilogram (kg) of body weight.
 Even the servos can easily this weight, we also need to ensure that when adding electronics (e.g., batteries, cables, microcontroller, AI vision, etc), the DS3235 servos are still be able to lift them.

-And to extract the servos' full potential, we have to use 6.8 V - 7.4V (volts) 20A (or higher current) power supply or battery (note: this would add additional weight to the robot, and we need to be constantly cautious about the total weight while making this project).
+And to extract the servos' full potential, we have to use 6.8 V - 7.4V (volts) 20A (or higher current) power supply or battery (note: this would add additional weight to the robot, and we need to be constantly cautious about the total weight while making this project.).
 Otherwise, if you have, let's say, a 5V 15A power supply, the servos won't be able to exert all its torque power, meaning it would be slightly tedious to conduct the heavy-lifting.

 ---